 |

-The Hidden Dimensions and Their Implications
+Hidden Dimensions and Their Implications

 Hidden dimensions are dimensions of the universe that are not directly observable in our daily experience.
-They are often postulated in the framework of theories that attempt to describe the interaction between gravity and other fundamental forces.
-In string theory, for example, it is assumed that particles that make up matter are not points but vibrating strings that exist in a multi-dimensional space.
+They are often postulated in the context of theories that attempt to describe the interaction between gravity and other fundamental forces.
+In string theory, for example, it is assumed that the particles that make up matter are not points but vibrating strings that exist in a multi-dimensional space.
 These additional dimensions could explain why gravity is so weak compared to other forces.

-The Kaluza-Klein Theory
+Kaluza-Klein Theory

 The Role of Hidden Variables